-My trip looked super-easy from internet.
-Left here, right there, 101a this, Main Street that and viola!
+My trip looked super-easy from the internet.
+Left here, right there, 101a this, Main Street that and voilà!
+The Nashua Mall!
 The reality was far grimmer.
-It took me an hour to realize that 101a magically manifests itself as a number of streets, many of which are not clearly labeled and a few of which take convoluted and unexpected turns.
-Once I finally found the “Canal Street” branch of 101a, I drove by “Nashua” drive (twice) before turning around and pulling into a shabby parking lot that was indicated as belonging to the mall.
-The lot looked more like a lot adjacent to the border crossing at Juarez than a lot to a classy East Coast mall.
+After an hour, I realized 101a magically manifests itself as several streets, many of which are not labeled and a few of which take convoluted and unexpected turns.
+Once I found the “Canal Street” branch of 101a, I drove by “Nashua” drive (twice) before turning around and pulling into a shabby parking lot belonging to the mall.
+The lot looked more like a car park next to the Juarez border crossing than parking at a classy East Coast mall.

-Disoriented, I naturally took off in wrong direction, winding up in Some Strange Town.
+Disoriented, I took off in the wrong direction, winding up in Some Strange Town.
 Hmmph.
-During the trip, Tyoma’s complaints reached an aggravating crescendo despite the snacks I gave him.
-I should have been suspicious when he became suddenly very quiet, but I was too relieved to care.
-Unsurprisingly, he fell into a deep black sleep, which lasted just long enough to guarantee that he would skip today’s nap.
+Liev’s complaints reached an aggravating crescendo despite the snacks I gave him, my irritation must have infected him.
+When he became suddenly quiet, I should have been suspicious, but I was too relieved to care.
+To my chagrin, he fell into a deep black sleep, which lasted just long enough to guarantee he would skip today’s nap.

-After frazzled nerves were mended on both sides of our generations, Tyoma and I took off to find the Pheasant Lane Mall.
-Big signs abounded.
-Despite a wrong turn or two, we made it in a half an hour (mapquest says 21 minutes).
+After frazzled nerves were mended on both sides of our generations, Liev and I took off to find the Pheasant Lane Mall.
+Gigantic signs abounded.
+Despite a wrong turn or two, we made it in a half an hour (MapQuest said 21 minutes).
 We celebrated by gorging on Chick Fil-a sandwiches and waffle fries.
-My bright-eyed baby was clearly impressed by the merry-go-rounds, slides, play yards, miniature train station and row after row of colorful kiosks featuring breakable items.
-We passed by a bigheaded, slightly creepy Easter Bunny who waved at us.
-Tyoma looked at me with astonishment, as if to say “You’re freaking, kidding me, right?!”
+My bright-eyed baby was impressed by the play yards, merry-go-rounds, miniature train stations, and row after row of colorful kiosks featuring breakable items.
+We passed by a bobble-headed, almost creepy Easter Bunny who waved at us.
+Liev looked at me with astonishment, as if to say, “You’re freaking, kidding me, right?!”

-I came home feeling very satisfied, as if I had just handed in a killer composition to a sniffy professor who did not appreciate my genius.
+I came home feeling satisfied as if I had just handed in a killer composition to a sniffy professor who did not appreciate my genius.
 Heh.